 This willpower is your ability to connect with your brain system in terms of thinking about long-term results and goals instead of thinking about short-term desires and needs.
 You will still feel the emotion, the craving but at the same time, you will be aware of it enough to stop and think before fulfilling your urges.
 Over time, you develop mechanisms that allow you to stop going for the same old habits.

-The HALT method
+How to Break Bad Habits with The HALT method

 When you understand what you want – the reason behind the change – you begin to work on being stronger in your ability to choose differently.
 However, as anyone who has ever tried to kick a bad habit knows, this willpower is often not enough when it comes to changing.
 This is why scientists developed an acronym HALT that can help you understand and overcome the challenges.